olexnzarov/trmi/examples/trmi-redis/README.md

 [library-service](library-service) implements the LibraryService interface and exposes it with RedisRemoteServer.

-[reader-service](reader-service) starts a simple express server and communicates with [library-service](library-service) with RedisRemoteClient.
+[reader-service](reader-service) starts a simple express server and communicates with [library-service](library-service) via RedisRemoteClient.

 ### Prerequisites